WHAT IS LGBT?

 A gay man is one who is romantically, sexually and/or emotionally attracted to men.
 The word gay can be used to refer generally to lesbian, gay and bisexual people but many women prefer to be called lesbian.
 Most gay people don’t like to be referred to as homosexual because of the negative historical associations with the word and because the word gay better reflects their identity.

-A bisexual person is someone who is romantically, sexually and/or emotionally attracted to people of both sexes.
+A bisexual person is someone who is romantically, sexually and/or emotionally attracted to people of genders both the same and different to their own.

 Transgender or Trans

-Is an umbrella term used to describe people whose gender identity (internal feeling of being male, female or transgender) and/or gender expression, differs from that usually associated with their birth sex.
+Transgender an umbrella term used to describe people whose gender identity (internal feeling of being male, female or non-binary) and/or gender expression, differs from the gender they were assigned at birth.
 Not everyone whose appearance or behaviour is gender-atypical will identify as a transgender person.
-Many transgender people live part-time or full-time in another gender.
-Transgender people can identify as transsexual, transvestite or another gender identity.

-One’s gender identity refers to whether one feels male, female or transgender (regardless of one’s biological sex).
+One’s gender identity refers to whether one feels male, female or non-binary (regardless of one’s biological sex).
 Gender expression refers to outwardly expressing one’s gender identity.

-Coming Out is the term used by lesbian, gay, bisexual and transgender (LGBT) people to describe their experience of discovery, self-acceptance, openness and honesty about their LGBT identity and their decision to disclose, i.e. to share this with others when and how they choose.
+Coming Out is the term used by lesbian, gay, bisexual and transgender people and the wider queer community to describe their experience of discovery, self-acceptance, openness and honesty about their LGBT identity and their decision to disclose, i.e. to share this with others when and how they choose.

-Sexual Orientation refers to an enduring pattern of emotional, romantic, and/or sexual attractions to men, women, or both sexes.
+Sexual Orientation refers to an enduring pattern of emotional, romantic, and/or sexual attractions to men, women, or multiple genders.
 Sexual orientation also refers to a person’s sense of identity based on those attractions, related behaviours, and membership in a community of others who share those attractions.
-Three sexual orientations are commonly recognised – heterosexual, homosexual (gay and lesbian) and bisexual.

 Homophobia refers to fear of or prejudice and discrimination against lesbian, gay and bisexual people.
 It is also the dislike of same-sex attraction and love or the hatred of people who have those feelings.
 The term was first used in the 1970s and is more associated with ignorance, prejudice and stereotyping than with the physiological reactions usually attributed to a ‘phobia’.
 While homophobic comments or attitudes are often unintentional, they can cause hurt and offence to lesbian, gay and bisexual people.